Accommodated Testing Faculty Instructions

 How to Provide Exam Materials to Testing Services

-1. Exam materials should be uploaded through AIM
+• All exam materials should be uploaded through the Instructor Portal.

-• Upload exams at least two (2) business days before the exam appointment during the semester.
-Deadlines for finals are 1:00 PM on the Monday before Reading Day.
+• The deadline to receive exam materials during the semester is two (2) business days before the exam appointment.
+The deadline to receive materials for finals is 1:00 PM on the Monday before Reading Day.

 How to Retrieve Completed Exam Materials

-All exam materials are returned through the Instructor Portal in AIM.
+All exam materials are returned through the Instructor Portal.

-1. Test materials are scanned and uploaded to the student’s appointment in AIM.
+1. Test materials are scanned and uploaded to the student’s appointment within the Accommodations Portal.

-• Only you will be able to retrieve it from AIM.
+• Only you will be able to retrieve the materials.
 Instructions and a numerical code will be emailed to you.
-If you do not have the email, you can retrieve the uploaded exam by clicking on the “Send Code To Your Email” button on the “Upcoming Exams” screen in AIM.
+If you do not have the email, you can retrieve the uploaded exam by clicking on the “Send Code To Your Email” button on the “Upcoming Exams” screen in the Instructor Portal.

 2. Please review all exam materials within two (2) business days following the exam date and let us know if you have any questions or concerns.
 All exam materials are destroyed 10 days after the exam date.